davidmarkclements/v8-perf/readme.md

 can optimize away the object allocation in this specific microbenchmark, leading to incorrect results so this article has been edited accordingly._

-#### Single-stack object allocation
+#### Object allocation elimination

 While collating our results for this article, we came across a really neat optimization that Turbofan brings to a certain category of object allocation.
-Originally we mistook this for all object allocation,. thanks to input from the V8 team we've come to understand the circumstancess which this optimization relates to.
+Originally we mistook this for all object allocation, thanks to input from the V8 team we've come to understand the circumstancess which this optimization relates to.

 In the previous **Object allocation** benchmarks we assign a variable, set it to `null` and then reassign the variable a bunch of times to avoid triggering the special optimization case which we're going to look at now.

 In this benchmark we look at three cases:

 * allocating objects using object literals (*literal*)
 * allocating objects from an EcmaScript 2015 Class (*class*)
 * allocating objects from a constructor function (*constructor*)

 However the difference is, the reference to the object is not overwritten with additional object allocations, and the object is passed to another function which performs a task on the object.

 Let's take a look at the results!